 Figure 17.
-Differential Connections for Floating Signal Sources with Balanced Bias Resistors

-Both inputs of the NI-PGIA require a DC path to ground in order for the NI-PGIA to work.
-If the source is AC coupled (capacitively coupled), the NI-PGIA needs a resistor between the positive input and AI GND.
-If the source has low-impedance, choose a resistor that is large enough not to significantly load the source, but small enough not to produce significant input offset voltage as a result of input bias current (typically $100 \text{ k}\Omega$ to $1 \text{ M}\Omega$).
+Differential Connections for Floating Signal Sources with Balanced Bias Resistors resistor that is large enough not to significantly load the source, but small enough not to produce significant input offset voltage as a result of input bias current (typically 100 k Ω to 1 M Ω).
 In this case, connect the negative input directly to AI GND.
 If the source has high output impedance, balance the signal path as previously described using the same value resistor on both the positive and negative inputs; be aware that there is some gain error from loading down the source, as shown in the following figure.